csoren/C64MEGA65/FAQ.md

 # FAQ - Frequently Asked Questions

+## 1) Which core should I install?
+I am confused what R3/R3A, R4 and R5 means

+There are different MEGA65 models on the market.
+They are called R3, R3A, R4 and R5.
+Head over to the [dedicated MEGA65 model documentation](doc/models.md) to learn more about the models, which `.cor` files to use and about how the C64 for MEGA65 core behaves slightly differently on different MEGA65 models.

-## 1) My MEGA65 or the C64 core is behaving somehow weirdly
+## 2) My MEGA65 or the C64 core is behaving somehow weirdly

+If you own an R4 or R5 MEGA65, then you can skip this section as the underlying hardware bug that haunts R3 and R3A boards is fixed on later board revisions.

 **The "HDMI back powering problem" is the root of all evil!**